 Advisor: Prof. Parthiba Basu (Ecology Research Unit) and Prof. Sagartirtha Sarkar (Molecular Cardiology)

 Thesis: Phenotypic traits and genetic heterogeneity in natural honey bee populations along an agricultural intensification gradient in Eastern India.

-Research and responsibilities: I studied the pesticide induced impairments on wild native Indian honey bees across agricultural intensification areas.
-I studied the effects on honey bee physiology, behavior, brain responses and also honey bee diversity.
+Research and responsibilities: I studied the pesticide induced impairments in wild native Indian honey bees across agricultural intensification areas.
+I studied the effects on honey bee physiology, behavior, brain responses and honey bee diversity.
 I standardized protocols for rearing honey bees in cages for laboratory trials at the Ecology Research Unit, University of Calcutta and also for biochemical assays in honey bees.
 I helped my supervisor to establish the Centre for Pollination Studies, University of Calcutta (funded by Darwin Initiative, DEFRA, UK).
 I organized and participated in various farmers’ training and awareness programs across three Eastern Indian states as part of the Darwin Initiative team, coordinated the honey bee projects, managed lab finances, documented project expenditures, organized meetings and conferences for the lab.
 I implemented pilot studies on wild native honey bees and helped expanding the bee lab by participating in grant writing in University of Calcutta.
-I also collaborated with various eminent scientists across India and across disciplines for successful completion of my experiments
+I also collaborated with various eminent scientists across India and UK and across disciplines for successful completion of my experiments.

 Research Intern – Department of Zoology, University of Calcutta, Kolkata, India

 August 2010 – December 2010

 I studied zooplankton diversity and trained myself in various aquatic and terrestrial ecological sampling techniques.